kmurph73/doctests-via-ava/README.md

  ```

 Running `yarn doctest` (or the npm equivalent) will transform your doctests into regular ava tests, and then run them.
 It's up to you whether to add `./doctests` to your `.gitignore` or not.

+### TypeScript

+If you're compiling your TS manually, simply point the `doctests-con-ava` CLI command at TS's `outDir` (see above).
+If you're using something like create-react-app or ts-node that's compiling your TS for you, support for that is in the works, but not currently available.